-This course explores the principles of chemistry with emphasis on matter and measurement, states of matter, atomic structure, chemical periodicity, chemical bonding, chemical reactions, stoichiometry, energy of reactions, aqueous solutions, and properties of gases.
-Student laboratory investigations are used to understand and covered: Acids/Bases, Equilibrium, Kinetics, Organic Chemistry and Biochemistry.
-The course will incorporate topics from chemistry and concentrate on the laboratory/investigative aspects of chemistry.
-Students will apply authentic research skills, and develop presentation and communication skills.
+This course explores the principles of chemistry with emphasis on matter and measurement, states of matter, atomic structure, chemical periodicity, chemical bonding, chemical reactions, stoichiometry, energy of reactions, aqueous solutions, and properties of gasses.

+Student laboratory investigations are used to understand and explain the behavior of matter in a variety of inquiry and design scenarios.